 - All programme activities stop at Programme Ending Date.
-Under specific circumstances there is the potential to negotiate with the Global Fund on the orderly completion of activities following the Programme Ending Date (for example, construction activities, procurement completed the final quarter with delivery to be conducted after Programme Ending Date). - Grant Closure activities in the Closure Budget are to be paid from the grant budget, as there are no additional funds from the Global Fund to support them.
+Under specific circumstances there is the potential to negotiate with the Global Fund on the orderly completion of activities following the Programme Ending Date (for example, construction activities, procurement completed the final quarter with delivery to be conducted after Programme Ending Date). - Grant Closure activities are to be paid from the grant budget, as there are no additional funds from the Global Fund to support them.
 Therefore, the CO must plan to ensure that Disbursement Requests include funds to cover any Grant Closure activities. - All Global Fund grants undergoing closure must refund all grant funds remaining after the Grant Closure Date (include any unspent funds at the CO, Sub-Recipient (SR) and advances to SRs) to the Global Fund.
-The refund should be made once the Global Fund finalizes verification of Financial Closure Report and issues a letter/email requesting refund of unspent balance.
+The refund should be made no later than two months after the delivery of the UNDP Certified Financial Statement, for the year of the Grant Closure.
 (For further details, refer to Global Fund Approval of Grant Close-Out Plan below).

-If the Country Coordinating Mechanism (CCM) and CO recognize that any treatment activities started under the life of the grant cannot be continued after the Programme (Grant) Ending Date due to lack of funding, the CCM can apply for 'Continuity of Services'.
+If the Country Coordinating Mechanism (CCM) and CO recognize that any treatment activities started under the life of the grant cannot be continued after the Programme Ending Date due to lack of funding, the CCM can apply for 'Continuity of Services'.
 This is the Global Fund funding channel for funding for essential treatment services after the Programme Ending Date, and it should only be explored if the CCM and the CO cannot find any alternative funding for these treatment activities that were started under the closing Global Fund grant.